-On February 1, 2017, Ric was appointed as Priest in Charge of St. Peter’s and began his ministry among us.
-In May, 2018 he became our Incumbent.
+On December 1, 2022, Fr.
+Matt was appointed as Priest in Charge of St. Peter’s and began his ministry among us.

 The Rev. Sheila Archer graduated from Sir Sandford Fleming College with a Diploma in Business Administration and Accounting.
 She and her husband Orville moved to Hamilton Township in 1969, where they raised three children, and now have six grandchildren.